Mohammedks713/Starbucks_Capstone_Project/README.md

 I used python 3.
 All the executable code should be in the ipynb new(1) file.
 The json data files are uploaded as zipped files due to size constraints.

-In this project, I attempted to train a classifier which could predict whether somone would complete a Starbucks offer given that they've received on based on their personal information and information surrounding the offer.
+In this project, I attempted to train a classifier which could predict whether somone would complete a Starbucks offer given that they've received an offer based on their personal information and information surrounding the offer.